Tandem place choice

 Budva fits when the holiday is built around the town itself: Old Town, promenade, restaurants, beaches, evening movement, and the livelier Riviera rhythm.

-Becici fits when the person is already in a resort-adjacent stay and wants the local paragliding question answered with the least practical friction from the beach and hotel side.
+Becici fits when the person is already in a resort-adjacent stay and wants the paragliding day to stay as low-friction as possible from the beach and hotel side.

-If you are choosing by holiday base, Budva and Becici need different pages.
+If you are choosing by holiday base, Budva and Becici point to different place-specific guides.
 If you are looking at the national map, they still belong to one central-coast direction.

 Choose Petrovac for a quieter southern-coast rhythm